 The Great Walks are diverse and delivered locally to suit the nature of each walk and align with National Park Management Plans etc., so the rules and systems do vary.

 You do need to do some organising in advance.
 Besides booking onto the walks, you need to do your homework regarding how to ensure you are properly prepared for your adventure and there are wider logistics to sort including transport to and from the start and finish of each walk.

 Our Great Walks are the popstars of the walking world.
 The pressure on peak dates for popular walks or walks where bed spaces are (out of necessity) limited, can certainly make the booking process competitive.
-We do however ensure that the system has significant bandwidth to deal with the high demand and as a result the Milford does sell out rapidly.
+We do however ensure the system has significant capacity to deal with the high demand and as a result the Milford does sell out rapidly.

 We understand why customers might be surprised by how quickly space are filled, but it is a case of demand exceeding supply.